Models as Approximations II: A Model-Free Theory of Parametric Regression

 \subsection{Regression Data and Plug-In Estimation}

-We adopt some of the notations and assumptions from Part~I, Section~5: Data consist of $N$ iid draws $(\Yi,\Xveci)$, the responses are collected in a structure $\Y$, and the regressors $\Xveci$ in another data structure $\X \!=\! \{\Xveci\}_i$, called ``data frame'' in programming languages such as R (2008) .
-We avoid the terms ``vector'' and ``matrix'' because in a general theory of regression all variables --- responses and regressors --- can be of any type and any number.
-As mentioned earlier, the typographic distinctions between response and regressors are a carry-over from Part~I that have no bearing anymore: the response $\Yi$ could be vectorial, as it would be in multi-response situations, or when categorical multi-class outcomes are coded with dummy vectors for the classes.
-Thus both $\Y$ and $\X$ are best thought of as ``data frames'' in R (2008) terminology.
-Regression of $\Y$ on $\X$ is any attempt at describing aspects of the conditional distribution~$\PofYgivenX$.
+We adopt some of the notations and assumptions from Part~I, Section~5: Data consist of $N$ iid draws $(\Yveci,\Xveci) \!\sim\! \P \!=\! \PofYandX$; the responses $\Yveci$ are collected in a data structure $\Y \!=\! \{\Yveci\}_i$, and the regressors $\Xveci$ in another data structure $\X \!=\! \{\Xveci\}_i$, called ``data frame'' in programming languages such as R (2008) .
+We avoid the terms ``vector'' and ``matrix'' because in a general theory of regression all variables --- responses and regressors --- can be of any type and of any dimension.\footnote{Recall that the typographic difference between $\Yvec$ and $\Xvec$ is a holdover from Part~I, where the response was assumed univariate quantitative.} This is why not only $\X$ but $\Y$ is best thought of as a (random) ``data frame.''
+Regression of $\Y$ on $\X$ is any attempt at estimating aspects of the conditional distribution~$\PofYgivenX$.
 We limit ourselves to regression functionals $\Bthetadot$ that allow plug-in estimation $\Bthetahat = \Btheta(\Phat)$ where $\Phat = \PhatYandX = (1/N)\sum \delta_{(\Yveci,\Xveci)}$ is the joint empirical distribution.
 If necessary we may write $\PhatN$ for~$\Phat$ and $\BthetahatN$ for~$\Bthetahat$.
 In addition, we will also need the empirical regressor distribution $\PhatX = (1/N)\sum \delta_{\Xveci}$.